 Become “findable” online.
 You want people to know who you are, what you write, how they can buy your books, and how to contact you.
 Build your own website or hire a web designer.
 If the idea of a website makes your throat close, start with an author page on a book site like Amazon or GoodReads.
 Explore social media options like Facebook, Twitter, and Instagram.
 Trying to do everything at once is guaranteed to scramble your brains, so take it slow and do what works for you.

 Set up book signings.
 Contact local bookstores to set up a book launch party.
 To broaden the marketing reach, consider creating signing events with other authors/illustrators.
 Research events where there will be people with a special interest in your book.
-Because my first picture book is called GROUNDHOG’S DILEMMA, Matt Faulkner and I will be signing books at the Howell Nature Center on February 2nd during their annual Groundhog Day celebration.
+Because my first picture book is called GROUNDHOG’S DILEMMA, Matt Faulkner and I signed books at the Howell Nature Center on February 2nd during their annual Groundhog Day celebration.
 If you’re willing to travel, see if you can sign books at conferences for groups like the ALA (American Library Association) or NCTE (National Council of Teachers of English).

 Consider school and library events.
 Check with area libraries to see if they have author events in which you can participate.
 For school and library events, you want to offer more than just a reading of your book.
 For younger ones, plan an interactive story time, and for olders, prepare a presentation about your process, or publishing, or ways your book ties into the curriculum.